rez-go/constraints/README.md

     // rules rather than a complex pattern which relatively hard to
     // understand.
     //
+    // In practice, it will be difficult to keep it simple without resorting
+    // to regular expression.
+    //
     // We let this slide for now until we can find a better way to declare
     // this kind of constraint.
 And also, because this pattern is pretty
     // simple.
     usernameAllowedCharacters = Func(
-        `allowed are A to Z, 0 to 9 and underscore`, regexp.MustCompile(`^[A-Za-z0-9_]+$`).MatchString))
+        `allowed characters are A to Z, 0 to 9 and underscore`, regexp.MustCompile(`^[A-Za-z0-9_]+$`).MatchString))
     usernameNoConsecutiveUnderscore = NoConsecutiveRune('_')
     usernameMinLength = MinLength(6)